OpenZeppelin/cairo-contracts/docs/Proxies.md

 ## Proxies

 A proxy contract is a contract that delegates function calls to another contract.
-This type of pattern compartmentalizes state and logic.
+This type of pattern decouples state and logic.
 Proxy contracts store the state and redirect function calls to an implementation contract that handles the logic.
-With this pattern, implementation contracts can change but the proxy contract (and thus the state) does not.
-A simple proxy allows users to deploy many contracts with identical logic but unique initialization data.
+This allows for different patterns such as upgrades, where implementation contracts can change but the proxy contract (and thus the state) does not; as well as deploying multiple proxy instances pointing to the same implementation.
+This can be useful to deploy many contracts with identical logic but unique initialization data.

-Another use-case for proxy contracts lies in contract upgrades.
-Since proxy contracts store the state and outsource the logic to an implementation contract, upgradeability is achieved by simply changing the reference to the implementation contract within the proxy contract.
+In the case of contract upgrades, it is achieved by simply changing the proxy's reference to the implementation contract.
 This allows developers to add features, update logic, and fix bugs without touching the state or the contract address to interact with the application.

 ### Proxy contract